dang1840/SEIS635FinalProject/README.md

 4. User Stories:

   .
+As a user, I would like the game to hava Player Vs Player mode, so that I can play the game with my friends.
+  .
+As a user, I would like the game to have Player Vs Enemy, so that I can play against the computer.
+  .
+As a user, I would like the game to have a login page, so that I can create my own game account.

-As a user, I want to be able to play against the computer .
-As a user, I want to be able to play against another user .
-As a user, I want to be able to keep track of how many games I have played .
+  .
+As a user, I would like the game to have a tracking board, so that I can know how many games I have played .
 As a user, I want to be able to keep track of my wins .
 As a user, I want to be able to keep track of losses